tracylau/digitalpalidictionary.github.io/src/install_linux.md

 1. download the latest version of DPD [here](https://github.com/digitalpalidictionary/digitalpalidictionary/releases)
 2. install version 1.5 of GoldenDict
-3. in settings, point GoldenDict to the DPD folder.
+3. in settings, direct GoldenDict to the DPD folder.

 Below are detailed *anupubba* instructions.